Bob Dylan’s Late Albums Are a Masterclass

 The Unexpected Interruption

 A darkly funny Christmas tale of regret, revelation, and surreal redemption.
-Craig Haller’s The Unexpected Interruption finds grace in absurdity.
+The Unexpected Interruption finds grace in absurdity.

 Crazy Train: Covering a Classic